Computers & The Arts!

 During it’s four year run, Tonight Live attracted some very high profile guests, on her virtual T.V Talk Show who were happy to don an Avatar and get into the pioneering spirit of the show, including

-Emmy Nominated Director Robert Kenna, who discussed his documentary “Strangers Who Click” Eric Whitacre the World famous Choir Conductor, Introducing his latest YouTube sensation “The virtual Choir,” Robot designer Tony Dyson the creator of R2D2 from Star Wars American Sci Fi Author Michael Stackpole talking about the future of digital publishing…and many talented musicians, looking for an online break, academics, playwrights, community workers, charity organisations like Relay For Life, artists and designers, and even a pretty well known architect using Second Life to showcase and plan real life structures.
+Emmy Nominated Director Robert Kenna, who discussed his documentary “Strangers Who Click” Eric Whitacre the World famous Choir Conductor, Introducing his latest YouTube sensation “The virtual Choir,” Robot designer Tony Dyson the creator of R2D2 from Star Wars American Sci Fi Author Michael Stackpole talking about the future of digital publishing…and many talented musicians, looking for an online break.
+There were academics, playwrights, community workers, charity organisations like Relay For Life, artists and designers, and even a pretty well known architect using Second Life to showcase and plan real life structures.
 Second Life offered a whole new world view on the meaning of online community.
 As the CEO of her online company she managed her staff whilst they were logged in from all over the globe.
 She built and managed the online community through social media that followed the show week to week for over 4 years.

 Her virtual world broadcasting has earned her a place in the Museum “Australian Centre for the Moving Image” where she is featured on permanent exhibit in the “Screen Worlds” exhibit as a contributor to Australia’s history of media.
 Leonie’s Music and Virtual TV shows are also featured in the “National Film and Sound Archives” In 2014 Leonie was asked to contribute her life story for the oral history program for the National Film And Sound Archives, because of her contribution to Australia’s Jazz history, her broadcasting and ground breaking online virtual multi-media productions and now her cyber safety efforts.